-302 CRISIS AND DISASTER MANAGEMENT
+302 CRISIS AND DISASTER MANAGEMENT 3 UNITS Prerequisite: None | Lecture: 3 hours

 Course covers development of contingency plans and employee training programs to reduce the probability of security-related crises and disasters.
 Students learn to contain and minimize the level in the event of such incidents as robbery, bomb threat, executive kidnapping, workplace violence, and domestic violence.